JWT bearer assertion grant handler SPI

 2.1.1 Default handler

-where the token scope is bounded by the registered
+The scope of the access token is bounded by the registered

 scope